donapieppo/university-boards/README.md

-# university-board
+# README

-First try for various boards nd votings
+First try for various boards and votings